-1. Number and extent of rills: None to rare.
-A few may occur on steeper slopes after summer convection storms.
-These will be short and stable.
-They will begin to heal during the next growing season.
+1. Number and extent of rills: Rills are none to rare.
+A few may occur after summer convection storms or rapid snowmel These will be short and stable and will begin to heal during the first growing season.

-- 2. Presence of water flow patterns: Water flow patterns are typically none to rare.
-Water flow patterns may rarely be observed on steeper slopes in areas recently subjected to summer convection storms or rapid spring snowmelt.
-These will be short (<2m) meandering and stable. - 3.
+- 2. Presence of water flow patterns: Waterflow patterns are none to rare.
+A few may occur after summer convection storms or rapid snowmelt.
+These are short and stable (<2m and disconnected.) - 3.
 Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
 Occurrence is usually limited to areas of water flow patterns.
 Frost heaving of shallow rooted plants should not be considered a "normal" condition. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground 5-20% depending on amount of surface rock fragments - 5.
-Number of gullies and erosion associated with gullies: None - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None - 7.
-Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length (<5 m) during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 4 to 6 on most soil textures found on this site. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically medium fine granular.
-Soil surface colors are browns or dark grayish browns and soils are typified by a mollic epipedon.
-Surface textures are very gravelly loams.
-Organic matter of the surface 2 to 4 inches is typically 2 to 4 percent dropping off quickly below.
-Organic matter content can be more or less depending on micro-topography. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., needlegrasses] slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Platy or massive sub-surface horizons or subsoil argillic horizons are not to be interpreted as compacted. - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Reference State: Deep-rooted, cool season, perennial bunchgrasses > .

-Sub-dominant: tall shrubs (mountain big sagebrush) > associated shrubs >deep-rooted, cool season, perennial forbs>shallow-rooted, cool season, perennial grasses =fibrous, shallow-rooted, cool season, perennial and annual forbs
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is ± 10-25% depending on amount of surface rock fragments.
+5. Number of gullies and erosion associated with gullies: None 6.
+Extent of wind scoured, blowouts and/or depositional areas: None 7.
+Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
+Persistent litter (large woody material) will remain in place except during large rainfall events.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 4 to 6 on most soil textures found on this site.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is thick platy, subangular blocky, or fine granular.
+Soil surface colors are dark grayish browns and soils are typified by a mollic epipedon.
+Surface textures are loams.
+Organic matter of the surface 2 to 3 inches is typically 1 to 3 percent dropping off quickly below.
+Organic matter content can be more or less depending on micro-topography.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (i.e., Idaho fescue, needlegrasses) slow runoff and increase infiltration.
+Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
+Massive structure or argillic sub-surface horizons are not to be interpreted as compacted layers.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Reference State: Deep-rooted, cool season, perennial bunchgrasses > tall shrubs (i.e., mountain big sagebrush) Sub-dominant: associated shrubs > shallow-rooted, cool season, perennial bunchgrasses > deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, perennial and annual forbs.
+Other: Additional: With an extended fire return interval, the shrub component will increase at the expense of the herbaceous component.